google/WebFundamentals/src/site/the-essentials/performance/critical-rendering-path/constructing-the-object-model.markdown

 ---
 layout: article
 title: "Constructing the Object Model"
-description: "Before the browser can render the page it needs to construct the DOM and CSSOM trees.
-Let's peek under the hood to see how this works."
+description: "Before the browser can render the page it needs to construct the DOM and CSSOM trees."
 introduction: "Before the browser can render the page it needs to construct the DOM and CSSOM trees.
 Let's peek under the hood to see how this works."
 article:
   written_on: 2014-04-01